 Document Types

-The document type (doctype) tells which version of X/HTML your document is.
-It also tells the browser whether it should render in Standards Compliance Mode, Almost Standards Mode, or Quirks Mode.
+The document type (doctype) declaration tells which version of XHTML or HTML your document is (though this will not be the case with the proposed doctype for use with HTML5, which continues to be under development).
+More importantly, however, it also tells the browser whether it should render in Standards Compliance Mode, Almost Standards Mode, or Quirks Mode.
 Standards Compliance Mode is best.
-In Standards Compliance Mode, browsers render pages as close to the standards as they can, which of course is much closer in some browsers than in other browsers.
-Some of the articles listed below describe which doctypes trigger which modes in various browsers, so I'm not going to go into detail here.
-What I'll say is that you should use a complete doctype (one that includes a URL) and that Strict doctypes are best.
+In Standards Compliance Mode, browsers render pages as close to the standards as they can, which of course is much closer in some browsers than in others.

 Doctypes